We would like to bring our customers who have requirements for specific languages and you, testers, closer together by removing the language barrier.

 Bug Submission

-In the tests with enabled translations, you will be able to submit your bug reports in one of the 3 languages we are currently offering: EN, RU and DE no matter what the test language is.
-The content of your bug report will be then translated through our translation service.
+In the tests with enabled translations, you will be able to submit your bug reports in one of the 10 languages we are currently offering, no matter what the test language is.
+The content of your bug report will then be translated through our translation service.
 The Team Leader will then review the automatically translated version of your bug report and suggest improvements, if needed.

-The rest of the processes for bug submission remain the same - you should fill in all the fields of the bug report form and provide as many details as necessary in order to understand your bug.
-Only now you can do it in the language you indicated as the source language of your bug report.
+The rest of the processes for bug submission remain the same - you should fill in all the fields of the bug report form according to our Bug Report Requirement rules.

-Once you submit it, the translation will be triggered and within some seconds, you will be able to view your bug report in your source (the language you reported your bug in), target (the test language) languages, and in English (if it is not your source or target language already).
+Once you submit it, the translation will be triggered, and within a few seconds, you will be able to view your bug report in your source (the language you reported your bug in), target (the test) language, and in English (if it is not your source or target language already).

 ❗Important: the text surrounded by the quotation marks "" will not be translated.
-So, if you use "" marks in your bug report, make sure that it is used only for the terms that do not need translation.
+So, if you use "" marks in your bug report, make sure that they are used only for the terms that do not need translation.

 Similar Bugs & Duplicates